trabbAC4/Flix/README.md

 ### User Stories

 #### REQUIRED (10pts)
-- [X ] (2pts) User sees an app icon on the home screen and a styled launch screen.
+- [X] (2pts) User sees an app icon on the home screen and a styled launch screen.
 - [X] (5pts) User can view and scroll through a list of movies now playing in theaters.
-- [X ] (3pts) User can view the movie poster image for each movie.
+- [X] (3pts) User can view the movie poster image for each movie.

 #### BONUS
 - [ ] (2pt) User can view the app on various device sizes and orientations.